decentraland/content-service/README.md

 If you have Go installed locally you can do `go run main.go <flags>`.

+## Endpoints

+### POST /mappings

+This endpoint recieves a request with `Content-Type:multipart/form-data`.
+Inside the request we will have: metadata signature, metadata, and the files. **Important**: The metadata part needs to be named `metadata` and the metadata signature part needs to be named `signature`.

 ## Testing

 You can test manually using `curl`.